Last week we made a list of the best-designed 2016 campaign logos on the Democratic side. You can find that list here.

 6. Ted Cruz

 We’re getting into the “okay” logos now.
 Not bad in terms of design, but not great either.
-Cruz’s logo is nice and unique.
+This logo from Ted Cruz is nice and unique and features a logo representing the American flag.
 However, the serifs in this font make him look outdated as a candidate.
 Plus, some people have compared the flame to soft serve ice cream.

 5. John Kasich

-Not bad, but the K-flag thing is kind of weird.
+Not a bad logo, but the K-flag thing is kind of weird.
 It’s weighted pretty heavily to the right and looks like bacon.

 4. Marco Rubio